 The hottest (and most humid) of Kew's many houses, the Waterlilly House was built in 1852 as a home for the largest species of water lilies.
 Some of them, like the Victoria amazonica, can grow many feet in diameter and live for decades.

 The Life of Trees: Explore the Arboretum

 Kew's awesome arboretum covers more than half of the property's 300 acres and includes a huge collection of hardy trees.
 Divided into three regions, its sections include the North Arboretum, with the original 1759 botanic garden; the West Arboretum, with the Lake, Bamboo Garden, and Rhododendron Dell; and the South Arboretum, with its Berberis Dell and the grounds of Queen Charlotte's Cottage.

 The nearly mile-long Holly Walk contains the largest collection of mature hollies in Europe.
 Once a laneway that joined two former estates, this lovely walk includes many original trees planted in 1875.
 While most popular in late autumn, they do bloom with small white flowers in spring.

 2. Palaces to Pagodas: Kew's Superb Architecture

-In addition to its many superb collections of flowers and plants, Kew Gardens is also of great interest to students of fine architecture, whether your preference is for historic or modern day structures, you'll find something impressive in this fine collection of architectural styles.
+In addition to its many superb collections of flowers and plants, Kew Gardens is also of great interest to students of fine architecture.
+Whether your preference is for historic or modern day structures, you'll find something impressive in this fine collection of architectural styles.

 Queen Charlotte's Cottage

 Built for Queen Charlotte between 1754 and 1771, this quaint thatched cottage was a long-time favorite residence of Queen Victoria.
 The garden and woodlands remain just as they were in her time and include one of London's loveliest displays of bluebells.
-(Admission is limited to weekends and public holidays, so be sure to time your visit accordingly.
+Admission is limited to weekends and public holidays, so be sure to time your visit accordingly.